Dan Larhammar

 Dan Larhammar was appointed professor of molecular cell biology in the Faculty of Medicine at Uppsala University in 1994.
 He was elected to the Royal Swedish Academy of Sciences in 2007 and served as president of the Academy 2018-2022.
 He is a fellow of the International Science Council and a member of the European Academy.
 He has a strong interest in the distinction of science versus pseudoscience and has also investigated research fraud.

-Laboratory of Cognition and Aging
+Laboratory of Memory and Cognition

 Selected recent publications(All publications in the web https://www.uu.se/en/contact-and-organisation/staff?query=N96-4750)